fedora-infra/mirrormanager2/doc/structure.rst

 The frontend is a flask application which is one of the user interface.
 Via the frontend, user can register their own public or private mirror.
-They can specify the where the mirror is and what it is mirroring (everything or just a part of it).
+They can specify where the mirror is and what it is mirroring (everything or just a part of it).

 In the frontend the admins can mark a mirror as inactive which will remove the mirror from the list of mirrors available.

-Finally, the list of up to date and available mirror is presented by this application for each product, version and architecture.
+Finally, the list of up to date and available mirrors is presented by this application for each product, version and architecture.

 MirrorList